ARM-software/astc-encoder/Docs/Building.md

 ### No intrinsics build

-All normal builds will use SIMD accelerated code paths using instrinsics, as x86-64 guarantees availability of at least SSE2.
+All normal builds will use SIMD accelerated code paths using intrinsics, as all target architectures (x86-64 and aarch64) guarantee SIMD availability.
 For development purposes it is possible to build an intrinsic-free build which uses no explicit SIMD acceleration (the compiler may still auto-vectorize).

 To enable this binary variant add `-DISA_NONE=ON` to the CMake command line when configuring.
-It is NOT
+It is NOT recommended to use this for production; it is significantly slower than the vectorized SIMD builds.

 ### ISA Invariance